How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 How to propagate Beetle Peperomia Plant from stem cuttings

 The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.
-Take stem cuttings of about 4-5 in. length from a healthy Beetle Peperomia Plant and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy Beetle Peperomia Plant and ensure each cutting has at least 2 sets of leaves.

 Insert the cuttings in moist rooting soil and place in warm well-lit place and maintain the soil moist until new growth emerges.